Puella Magi Madoka Magica: AccoladesPuella Magi Madoka Magica won the Television Award at the 16th Animation Kobe Awards, as well as 12 Newtype Anime Awards, and the Grand Prize for animation in the 15th Japan Media Arts Festival awards, making it the first and only original anime television to win the award, with the jury describing the series in their justification as "an outstanding animation with an ingenious magical scenario" and commended the "ambitious" show for "skillfully setting critical traps that shook the very foundations of the genre". It was nominated for the 32nd Nihon SF Taisho Award and won the 2011 Bronze Prize for Kyubey's catchphrase. It also won three 11th Tokyo Anime Awards in the categories of Television Category, Best Director and Best Screenplay, and the Selection Committee Special Prize award at the 2012 Licensing of the Year awards. Madoka Magica was awarded a 43rd Seiun Award for "Best Media" at the 2012 Japan Science Fiction Convention, and was also awarded a Sisterhood Prize at the 11th Sense of Gender Awards. In 2015, the show was awarded the inaugural 1st Sugoi Japan Award Grand Prix, Japan's nationwide vote for manga, anime, and novels considered as cultural assets that have the potential to be beloved all over the world, among all of the works published since 2005. In 2017, Madoka Magica was selected as the best anime of 2011 by the Tokyo Anime Award Festival.

-Multiple media publications have hailed Puella Magi Madoka Magica as one of the best anime of the 2010s, that includes Polygon, Thrillist, Looper, IGN, Crunchyroll and Anime UK News.
-The Brazilian website Legiao Dos Herois listed the series as one of "10 most successful anime" of 2010s.
+Multiple media publications have hailed Puella Magi Madoka Magica as one of the best anime series of the 2010s, including Polygon, Thrillist, Looper, IGN, Crunchyroll, and Anime UK News.
+The Brazilian website Legiao Dos Herois listed the series as one of "10 most successful anime" of the 2010s.

 Awards and nominations

 Legacy

-The radio station Tokyo FM reported that Puella Magi Madoka Magica has developed into a social phenomenon in Japan.
+The radio station Tokyo FM reported that Puella Magi Madoka Magica had developed into a social phenomenon in Japan.
 Toussaint Egan of Paste magazine stated that the series was "widely celebrated by fans and critics alike" upon its release and that the show is "a postmodern reconfiguration of genre tropes rife with plot twists and existential malaise on a cosmic horror level".
 The Spanish film director Carlos Vermut has cited Madoka Magica as a large influence on his 2014 film Magical Girl.
 The series was referenced in the HBO series Euphoria.
 Anime director Hiroyuki Imaishi said that darker-toned series like Madoka Magica are an "industry trend".
 The series also inspired a Nigerian magical girl franchise, Adorned by Chi.